 The future of the freight forwarding industry

 2024 will be a year of significant challenges for freight forwarders.
 They will have to withstand economic uncertainty, political instability, and technological disruption.
-At the same time, there will be the potential to benefit from new opportunities, again in the realm of technology, as well as in sustainability.
+At the same time, there will be the potential to benefit from new opportunities, again in the realm of technology, as well as in decarbonisation.
 Through strategic investment, careful planning, and prioritising resilience, freight forwarders can help maximise their potential for success.